-Environmental control strategies (rehabilitation) have been undertaken as described in the MOP 2014-2022 though application of ag lime across WRE and heap leach final landforms proposed for 2020 will now happen in March 2021.
+Environmental control strategies (rehabilitation) have been undertaken as described in the MOP 2014-2022.

-A new MOP will be required to extend the life of the mining leases beyond 17 January 2022.
+A new MOP will be required to extend the life of the mining leases beyond 2 July 2022.
 The new MOP will be required to allow Alkane the opportunity to develop the underground resource at Peak Hill while Tomingley Gold Operations is operating.